 There are so many reasons why I am reluctant to give definitive answers when asked if various body care and cleaning products are ok.
 I don’t know what your definition of ‘ok’ is; research is always revealing new data, so what was once considered safe may now be raising a red flag; there are tens of thousands of chemicals making their way into bottles, tubes and boxes and quite simply, there are way too many names, facts and pieces of research to remember; and lastly, with companies forever changing their formulas, it’s impossible to stay on top of it.

 So here you will find my top list of tips and resources that will empower you to become a label detective.
-Of course, you could sign up for my short course, Becoming a Label Detective and become a label-reading pro in no time!

 Remember that it is physically impossible to remove all chemicals from your life – impossible.
 And, this journey is not black and white.